 With a better understanding of these and other characteristics, researchers will be able to decipher how the cancer may spread and react to treatment.
 This knowledge can enable doctors to make a more personalized treatment plan for each individual, which will have a higher likelihood of improving a patient’s prognosis.

 Next Steps After Mesothelioma Pathology

 After pathologists can go through the histology and cytology processes and other types of testing, patients can feel more confident that they are receiving an accurate diagnosis.
-Once doctors can differentiate these cancerous cells from other forms of cancer and disease, they will be able to determine the appropriate treatment plan, while also keeping other factors like the patient’s age, gender and overall health.
+Once doctors can differentiate these cancerous cells from other forms of cancer and disease, they will be able to determine the appropriate treatment plan, while also keeping other factors like the patient’s age, gender, and overall health in consideration.
 All of these factors together will ensure even patients who are diagnosed with advanced stage mesothelioma know all their treatment options and have the best opportunity to improve quality of life and extend life expectancy.

-Researchers also believe understanding more about these cancer cells and genetic mutations of cancer are crucial for developments of new diagnostic tests and treatments, and likely the best way to get closer to finding a cure.Sources
+Researchers also believe understanding more about these cancer cells and genetic mutations of cancer are crucial for the development of new diagnostic tests and treatments, and likely the best way to get closer to finding a cure.Sources

 Betta P, Magnani C, et al. Immunohistochemistry and Molecular Diagnostics of Pleural Malignant Mesothelioma.
 Archives of Pathology & Laboratory Medicine.
 2012 March; 136:253–261. doi: 10.5858/ arpa.2010-0604-RA